BernaTameirao/deskmon-pet/README.md

 ## Features

-- Pets that move naturally across your desktop
-- Jumping and falling animations with simulated gravity
-- Smooth visual effects
-- Click and drag interaction
+- Multiple desktop pets with unique animations.
+- Pets can freely walk around the desktop.
-- Multi-monitor support
+- Drag-and-drop interaction.
+- Pet battles with randomized outcomes.
+- Level progression through battles.
+- Pets can evolve through level or items.
+- Wild pets can randomly appear on the screen.
+- Pets can be unlocked through capture.
+- Save system to preserve unlocked pets.

 ---